 This section shows the positive outcome of an environmental activity of the business.
 Conventional accounting is not sensitive to these activities and so they are hidden in the balance sheet.
 In an earlier section, it was explained that activities of the value chain were arranged in four support categories which were considered the basis for the arrangement of benefits.
 The benefits consist of earnings, savings and intangible benefits.
 The intention is not to aggregate a complete list of the categories and differentiate between earnings, cost savings and intangible elements, but to give some examples to help differentiate among the four categories.
-Accordingly, these benefit categories: process benefits, product benefits, financial benefits and other benefits (as based on Porter 1985, Schaltegger and Wagner 2006, Figge et al. 2002).
+Accordingly, these benefit categories have been collected in a scheme arranged in line with the following four categories: process benefits, product benefits, financial benefits and other benefits (as based on Porter 1985, Schaltegger and Wagner 2006, Figge et al. 2002).